-Extra Medicare Part D amount because of income
+Medicare Part D premium due to income

-Most people pay a standard monthly Part D premium.
-However, some people pay an extra amount because of their yearly income.
+Some people pay a Part D premium directly to Medicare because of their yearly income.
 If your income is \$85,000 or above for an individual (or married individuals filing separately) or \$170,000 or above for married couples, you must pay an extra amount for your Medicare Part D coverage.